Meddd01/Meddd01/README.md

 **Developer**

 Hello World, My name is Mohammed.
 I am currently 18 years old and studying in a high school.
-I worked on many projects with my friends, especially on hackathons, for example, NASA's space apps hackathon, scoring the Global Nominee title, and couldn't win more because of some issues.
+I worked on many projects with my friends, especially on hackathons, for example, NASA's space apps hackathon, scoring the Global Nominee title.
 Also, I'm passionate about being a good developer shortly.
 And learning new frameworks.

 <div>